Intrinsically Safe Knowledge Base

 5. How long does ATEX certification last?

-ATEX certification remains valid as long as the equipment maintains compliance.
+ATEX certification remains valid as long as the equipment maintains compliance with the standard to which it was certified and has not been modified.
 Regular safety inspections are required.